Egypt Residential Property Market Analysis 2025

-In the first quarter of 2024, the nationwide real estate price index surged by 39.3% from a year earlier, following a year-on-year price growth of 22.3% in the previous year, based on figures from Egypt's leading real estate portal, Aqarmap.
-When adjusted for inflation, real estate prices rose by a more modest 4.5% over the same period, amidst persistently high inflation.
+In April 2025, the nationwide real estate price index surged by 30.4% from a year earlier, higher than the year-on-year price growth of 24.4% recorded in the same period last year, based on figures from Egypt's leading real estate portal, Aqarmap.
+When adjusted for inflation, real estate prices rose by a more moderate 14.5% over the same period, amidst persistently high inflation.

 President Abdel Fattah el-Sisi recently removed the last restrictions on foreign ownership of land and property in Egypt, in an effort to buoy the housing market.
 He also allowed the government, the biggest landowner in Egypt, to use its land for public-private partnership schemes.
 These improvements, together with the fundamentally strong local demand, are now beginning to boost the housing market and the overall economy in general.

-In November 2016 Egypt floated the Egyptian pound (EGP), causing a dramatic depreciation against major currencies - making real estate more attractive from the perspective of the wealthy Egyptians.
-If he lives abroad, Egyptian property is much less expensive, because of the currency depreciation.
-In fact, in 2022, Egypt devalued again its domestic currency twice, with a pledge to adopt a flexible exchange-rate policy, eventually helping the country clinch a US$3 billion loan from the International Monetary Fund (IMF).
+In November 2016, Egypt floated the Egyptian pound (EGP), causing a dramatic depreciation against major currencies, making real estate more attractive from the perspective of the wealthy Egyptians.
+If he lives abroad, Egyptian property is much less expensive because of the currency depreciation.
+In fact, in 2022, Egypt devalued its domestic currency twice, with a pledge to adopt a flexible exchange-rate policy, eventually helping the country clinch a US$3 billion loan from the International Monetary Fund (IMF).

 Egypt Monthly Average Exchange Rate graph